Project Coordinator for \'Screen Stories : Getting Disabled Writers in the Room 2025\'

 Show Your Passion for Inclusion

-Make sure to express your enthusiasm for supporting Disabled writers and your understanding of disability inclusion.
-Share any relevant experiences that highlight your commitment to creating an inclusive environment.
+Make sure to express your enthusiasm for supporting Disabled writers and your understanding of the importance of inclusion in the creative industries.
+Share any relevant experiences that highlight your commitment to accessibility and diversity.

 Demonstrate Organisational Skills

 Prepare examples of how you've successfully coordinated projects in the past.
-Discuss your methods for managing schedules, communications, and logistics, especially in remote settings.
+Discuss your methods for managing schedules, communications, and logistics, especially in remote settings, as this role requires excellent organisational abilities.

 Familiarise Yourself with the Irish Screen Sector